engie-group/shaystack/README.md

 ```

 Haystackapi is a set of API to implement [Haystack project specification](https://project-haystack.org/).
 It's
-compatible with Flask server in data center, edge or in AWS Lambda function.
+compatible with Flask server in data center, Edge (Raspberry?) or in AWS Lambda function.

 ## Summary